IFCA-Advanced-Computing/keystone-voms/doc/source/installation.rst

 VOMS module Installation
 ========================

-This module assumes that you are running the Keystone 8 (Liberty) version.
+This module assumes that you are running the Keystone 9 (Mitaka) version.

 Install the Keystone VOMS module
 --------------------------------